bparanj/crystal/programming/iac/docs/basics/traefic.md

    - Caddy has a growing community and ecosystem, but it may have fewer integrations and plugins compared to Traefik.

 7. Use Cases:
    - Traefik is often used in microservices and containerized environments where dynamic service discovery and routing are critical.
-It is commonly used with orchestration platforms like Docker Swarm and Kubernetes.
+It is  used with orchestration platforms like Docker Swarm and Kubernetes.
    - Caddy is well-suited for serving static websites, reverse proxying, and handling HTTP/HTTPS traffic.
 It is known for its simplicity and ease of use, making it a popular choice for developers and small to medium-sized deployments.

 Ultimately, the choice between Traefik and Caddy depends on your specific requirements, the complexity of your infrastructure, and your preferred configuration approach.
 Both solutions offer powerful features for reverse proxying and load balancing, but they cater to slightly different use cases and have their own strengths and ecosystems.